Hodgkin lymphoma is a cancer of lymph tissue. Lymph tissue is found in the lymph nodes, spleen, liver, bone marrow, and other sites.

 Outlook (Prognosis)

 Hodgkin lymphoma is one of the most curable cancers.
-Cure is even more likely if it is diagnosed and treated early.
-Unlike other cancers, Hodgkin lymphoma is also very curable in its late stages.
+A cure is even more likely if it is diagnosed and treated early.
+Unlike many other cancers, Hodgkin lymphoma is also very curable in its late stages.

 You will need to have regular exams for years after your treatment.
 This helps your provider check for signs of the cancer returning and for any long-term treatment effects.